ElPumpo/Win10Clean/README.md

 # Requirements
 + Windows 10 and 8.x are supported
-+ .NET framework 4.6 (comes pre-installed)
++ .NET framework 4.6

 # Todo
 - The Win10 app uninstaller can only uninstall one app at the same time
-- Implement undo button for undoing changes made to system.
+- Implement undo button for undoing changes made to system (working on atm)

 # Legal